I didn’t have a clue as to what it was called or how to do it, but when I was 19 years old I did my first topical Bible study.

 Finally, we need to ask what God is wanting us to know personally.
 Does He give us any warnings?
 Is He asking us to do something?
 This is the whole purpose of Bible Study, a change in us.

-Now that you have completed your study on one verse, repeat steps 2 through 5 for the next ones.
+Now that you have completed your study on one verse, repeat steps 2 through 5 for the next verse or passage.

-By the time you have completed 10 to 20 verses, you will have a good understanding of what the Bible says about your chosen topic.
+By the time you have completed 10 to 20 verses, you will have a good understanding of what the Bible says about your given topic.

-Topical Bible Study is part of a well-rounded Christian life and gives us a solid foundation on the issues that matter most.
+Topical Bible Study is part of a well-rounded Christian life and is an excellent way to gain a solid foundation on the issues that matter most.

 When we are struggling with negative emotions, it can help redirect our thoughts leading to more joy in the journey.